Thinking that will cripple your marriage

 - Emphasis on noise over thoughtful analysis: You only grow by understanding – understanding yourself, your bride, and what goes right and wrong in your relationship.
 Regardless of how much you hear about something from your bride, you need to put some private time into thinking through it.

-- Unwillingness to reverse course and change one’s mind: This includes, but is not limited to, admitting when you are wrong.
+- Unwillingness to reverse course and change one’s mind: This includes, but is not limited to, admitting when you’re wrong.
 Those who can change direction have a much better chance of success in everything – including marriage.

-- Things become important merely because others have decided they are important: Far too many couples are doing things neither of them enjoys because some friend, book, pastor, or counsellor says that is the way to do it.
-There is often more than one good/right way to do things, and sometimes a lot more than one way.
+- Things become important merely because others have decided they are important: Far too many couples are doing things neither of them enjoys because a friend, book, pastor, parent, or counsellor says that is the way to do it.
+There’s often more than one good/right way to do things, and sometimes many more than one way.
 We are not one-size-fits-all people, and our marriages are certainly not one-size-fits-all.
 What works for others might be good for you, or not so good, or very bad.

 - Confusing opinion with the truth: Yes, I know you are far smarter than your bride is, and your opinion should be accepted as truth without question.
 Get over yourself!